hwarden162/rhype/README.md

     -   [Incidence Matrix - `inc_mat`](#incidence-matrix---inc_mat)

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# HYPR IS CURRENTLY BEING REWRITTEN - MORE CODE CAN BE FOUND IN THE HYPR-OLD REPO

 <!-- badges: start -->
 <!-- badges: end -->

 # Introduction

-The underlying philosophy of hypR is to pass data into a function that will transform it into a hypergraph object that can then be passed into other functions to perform manipulations and calculations.
+The underlying philosophy of rhype is to pass data into a function that will transform it into a hypergraph object that can then be passed into other functions to perform manipulations and calculations.
 This means that once the hypergraph object has been created, no further processing